naman14310/Interview_Prep/Coding Notes/Hashmap/hashmap.md

         int first = row[i];
         int second = first%2==0 ? first+1 : first-1;

-        /* if second val is not correct, find swap it with crrct value and increment the count */
+        /* if second val is not correct, swap it with crrct value and increment the count */

         if(row[i+1]!=second){